-Conferences: Workshops and conferences totaling \$6,382; workshop mileage and airfare \$1,671, professional memberships \$1,071 and staff holiday recognition and dinner \$1,500 comprised the majority of staff development and training expenses.
-The Library Director and a Manager attended the PLA bi-annual conference in Portland.
-Additionally, the Library Director made preparations for the annual ALA conference in Washington DC.
+Conferences: Workshops and conferences totaling \$3,908; workshop mileage and airfare \$905, professional memberships \$964 and staff holiday recognition and dinner \$1,500 comprised the majority of staff development and training expenses.
+The Library Director and a Manager attended the conferences in the area and the Library Director attended the ALA conference in Washington DC.